preetichablani/Java-Pattern-Project/README.md

 Here are some examples of the patterns you might find in the project:

 1. Diamond Pattern
-2. Butterfully Pattern
+2. Butterfully Patter
-3  Pascal’s Triangle Pattern
+3. Pascal’s Triangle Pattern
 4. Numeric  Diamond Pattern
 5. M Pattern
 6. H Pattern